UCSD-ANF/anfsrc/docs/ANFSRC_PYTHON3_MIGRATION_ROADMAP.md

 ### 1.1 Project Scope and Objectives

-The ANFSRC Python 3 Migration Project addresses the critical need to modernize the Array Network Facility's seismic data processing infrastructure by migrating from Python 2 (EOL January 2020) to Python 3.8/3.10.
+The ANFSRC Python 3 Migration Project addresses the critical need to modernize the Array Network Facility's seismic data processing infrastructure by migrating from Python 2 (EOL January 2020) to Python 3.12.
 This migration affects **157 Python files** across the codebase, with **95% requiring active migration** and approximately **30-40% identified as deprecation candidates**.

 **Primary Objectives:**
 - Eliminate security vulnerabilities from unsupported Python 2 runtime
 - Enable access to modern Python ecosystem and libraries
 - Improve system performance and maintainability
 - Reduce technical debt through strategic deprecation
-- Ensure compatibility with current Antelope versions (5.9+)
+- Ensure compatibility with current Antelope versions (5.15 with embedded Python 3.12)

 ### 1.2 Key Findings from Codebase Analysis